 So far as this section is concerned you have asked nine specific questions.
-This answer is directed to G. L. c.
+The District Attorney's answer is directed to G. L. c.
 271, § 17B, and does not include any comment on the additional federal and state laws protecting electronic communications which may apply.

 Before answering your nine requests, I would like to respond to your request that this office waive all fees.
 Please be advised that, if applicable, you will be required to pay all of the costs associated with your request.
 The governing statute explicitly states: "Every person for whom a search of public records is made shall, at the direction of the person having custody of such records, pay the actual expense of such search."
 G. L. c.
 66, § 10(a).
-As mandated by the Legislature, the District Attorney may only incur costs and expend funds for limited purposes, primarily investigating and prosecuting criminal cases.
+As mandated by the

+Legislature, the District Attorney may only incur costs and expend funds for limited purposes, primarily investigating and prosecuting criminal cases.
 G. L. c.
 12, §§ 22-25A, 27.

-We aim to be as helpful and expansive as possible in answering all public records requests.
-We are not permitted by law to release much of the information you seek.
-The Legislature has categorized the following as not public record: Information concerning a victim's identity and related statements in a sexual assault prosecution, G. L. c.
+The Hampden County District Attorney aims to be as helpful and expansive as possible in answering all public records requests.
+But we are not permitted by law to release much of the information you seek.
+The Legislature has categorized the following as not public records: Information concerning a victim's identity and related statements in a sexual assault prosecution, G. L. c.
 265, § 24C and G. L. c.
 41, § 97D, and Criminal Offender Record Information (CORI), G. L. c.
 6, §§ 167, 172.
-We are also charged with maintain victim privacy.
-Some specific answers to your requests would mean releasing information directly endangering the safety of individuals and the general public in both ongoing and other investigations, and revelation of investigative techniques, and related matter.
+We are also charged with maintaining victims' privacy.
+Some specific answers to your requests would mean releasing information directly endangering the safety of individuals and the general public in both ongoing and other investigations, and revelation of investigative techniques, and related matters.
 Policy disfavors revelation to criminals those techniques used or not used in particular circumstances to investigate criminal activity.
 G. L. c.
 4, § 7 ¶ (26) (a) (c) & (f).
 Bougas v.
 Police Chief of Lexington, 371 Mass.
 59 (1976).